Estate Planning & Real Estate Lawyer in Flint, MI

-After law school, Craig Fiederlein, began his career working in a small firm in Clarkston, Michigan where he became partner within 3 years.
+After law school, Craig Fiederlein, began his career working in a small firm in Clarkston, Michigan where he became a partner within 3 years.
 He was mentored by attorney C. Dan Harry, learning the nuances of complex civil litigation, handling cases in the District and Circuit Courts of the State of Michigan and Federal Courts on several areas of the law including real estate and business disputes.
-He also handled the firm's probate and estate planning practice and bankruptcy matters.
-Due to the issues with the economy in Michigan, Craig has assisted clients with credit problems, collections and bankruptcy.
+He also handled the firm's probate and estate planning practice matters.
 Further, the firm created a short sales department to assist clients with the sale of their houses and negotiating with their mortgage company.

-In 2006, Craig Fiederlein, joined with attorney Chris Christenson and formed the firm, Christenson & Fiederlein, PC, a firm with 3 attorneys concentrating on the following areas of practice:
+Craig Fiederlein joined with attorney Rick Hetherington and formed the firm, CFlegal, PC., a firm with 4 attorneys concentrating on the following areas of practice:

 Real Estate Transactions & Litigation

 A large percentage of the firm's caseload involves real estate transactions and disputes.
-This area of the law includes land title disputes, boundary disputes, adverse possession, easements, fraudulent misrepresentation in sale of property, construction lien claims and disputes, environmental and survey issues, collection, and probate; Craig's past education and training have allowed him to competently provide high quality representation in real estate matters.
-Craig obtained his builder's license to become more knowledgeable for his handling of construction disputes/matters for his clients.
+This area of the law includes land title disputes, boundary disputes, adverse possession, easements, fraudulent misrepresentation in the sale of a property, construction lien claims and disputes, environmental and survey issues, collection, and probate; Craig's past education and training have allowed him to competently provide high-quality representation in real estate matters.
+Craig obtained his builder's license to become more knowledgeable about his handling of construction disputes/matters for his clients.
 His prior background in property management and title insurance has further assisted his knowledge of this area of the law.
 Craig has spoken at seminars involving real estate including Landlord and Tenant matters.